-The biggest news in the tech sphere today is undoubtedly xAI's release of the Grok-3 large language model.
-This AI model is said to possess human-like reasoning abilities, primarily due to its "chain-of-thought" technology.
-This allows it to break down complex tasks layer by layer, similar to peeling an onion, for in-depth analysis, somewhat akin to OpenAI's o3 and Deepseek-r1.
+The most anticipated news in the tech world today is undoubtedly xAI's launch of the Grok-3 large language model.
+Reportedly, this AI model possesses human-like reasoning abilities, primarily due to its "Chain-of-Thought" (CoT) technique.
+This allows it to break down complex tasks layer by layer, like peeling an onion, for deep analysis, somewhat reminiscent of OpenAI's o3 and Deepseek-r1.

-When discussing Grok-3, its creator, Elon Musk, is a must-mention.
-He boldly declared Grok-3 to be "the smartest AI on Earth," even adding, "scarily smart."
-He believes Grok-3's reasoning capabilities are incredibly powerful, and in his testing, no other AI model can compete with it.
+Speaking of Grok-3, its creator, Elon Musk, naturally comes to mind.
+The tech mogul has boldly declared Grok-3 to be "the smartest AI on Earth," adding that it's "smart to a somewhat terrifying degree."
+He believes Grok-3's reasoning capabilities are incredibly powerful, stating that among all AI models tested so far, "none can rival it."

 The Grok series was launched by Musk in 2023 with a clear goal: to challenge OpenAI's ChatGPT.
 Grok-1 was released in November 2023, followed by Grok-2 in August 2024.
-Grok-3 is the latest upgrade to the series.
+Grok-3, the subject of this announcement, is the latest upgraded version in the series.

-OpenAI was initially founded in 2015 in San Francisco by Sam Altman, Musk, and five others, with a collective investment of $1 billion.
+OpenAI was initially founded in San Francisco in 2015 by seven individuals, including Sam Altman and Elon Musk, who collectively contributed $1 billion.
 At that time, OpenAI and Musk were in a "honeymoon phase."
-It's said that Sam wanted to attract talent with high salaries, and Musk readily supported this!
-Joining OpenAI back then meant a $300,000 annual salary plus SpaceX stock – a very generous package.
+Reportedly, Sam wanted to attract top talent with high salaries, and Musk didn't hesitate to lend his support!
+Back then, joining OpenAI meant an annual salary of $300,000, plus SpaceX stock options – a highly generous compensation package.

-In March 2019, OpenAI officially announced its transition from "non-profit" to "capped-profit," with a profit ceiling of 100 times the investment amount.
-Musk has publicly criticized OpenAI, arguing that they have forgotten their original mission, focusing solely on making money and neglecting the potential risks posed by AI.
-He even sarcastically suggested that OpenAI should be renamed "CloseAI."
+In March 2019, OpenAI officially announced its transition from a "non-profit" to a "capped-profit" entity, with profits capped at 100 times the investment amount.
+Musk has publicly criticized OpenAI, arguing that they forgot their original mission, focusing solely on making money while neglecting the potential risks posed by AI.
+He even sarcastically suggested that OpenAI rename itself "CloseAI."

-On February 10th of this year, Musk offered to acquire OpenAI for $97.4 billion but was rejected.
-Sam countered by threatening to acquire Musk's Twitter.
-If Musk had actually acquired OpenAI, he likely would have open-sourced it directly, which would undoubtedly have been a positive thing for the entire AI field.
+On February 10th this year, Musk reportedly offered to acquire OpenAI for $97.4 billion, but his offer was rejected.
+Sam Altman retaliated by reportedly stating he would acquire Musk's Twitter.
+If Musk had indeed acquired OpenAI, it's widely speculated he would have immediately open-sourced it, which would undoubtedly be a boon for the entire AI community.

-In conclusion, the release of Grok-3 is a major event in the AI world.
-The "love-hate relationship" between Musk and OpenAI has also added a lot of talking points to the AI community.
-As for how powerful Grok-3 actually is, try it out yourself!
+In conclusion, the launch of Grok-3 is a significant event in the AI landscape.
+The "love-hate relationship" or ongoing saga between Elon Musk and OpenAI also adds considerable fodder for discussion within the AI community.
+As for just how powerful Grok-3 truly is, you can try it out for yourself!

 Use Grok for Free on the Web

-The web chat function is currently open for free, without requiring login or payment.
-However, due to some well-known reasons, users in China may need a VPN to access it.
+Currently, the web chat feature is freely accessible, requiring no login or payment to use.
+However, due to some well-known reasons, users in mainland China may require a VPN to access it.

-Then create an API KEY on this page: https://console.x.ai
+Then, create your API KEY on this page: https://console.x.ai

 Available models include: grok-2-latest